jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) This section applies if a person to whom a notice of intended marriage under the Marriage Act 1955 or a notice of intended civil union under the Civil Union Act 2004 relates—
   (a) is registered as an elector of any district; or (b) is a person of or over the age of 17 years who has made an application under section 82(2) for registration as an elector of any district.
-(2) The person referred to in subsection (1), or the other party to the intended marriage or civil union, must provide to the Registrar (within the meaning of section 2 of the Births, Deaths, and Marriages Registration Act 1995) the information requested by the Chief Registrar for the purposes of this section.
+(2) The person referred to in subsection (1), or the other party to the intended marriage or civil union, must provide to the Registrar (within the meaning of section 2 of the Births, Deaths, Marriages, and Relationships Registration Act 1995) the information requested by the Chief Registrar for the purposes of this section.
 (3) The Chief Registrar may approve a form for the purposes of subsection (2).
-(4) The Registrar (within the meaning of section 2 of the Births, Deaths, and Marriages Registration Act 1995) must transmit the information provided under subsection (2) to the Registrar for the district of which the person is registered as an elector.
+(4) The Registrar (within the meaning of section 2 of the Births, Deaths, Marriages, and Relationships Registration Act 1995) must transmit the information provided under subsection (2) to the Registrar for the district of which the person is registered as an elector.
 (5) The Registrar who receives the information provided under subsection (2) must, after the date of the intended marriage or civil union, send by post to each of the parties to the intended marriage or civil union a notice inquiring whether, as a result of the marriage or civil union, any change is required in the name, address, and occupation under which he or she is or is to be registered on the roll.
 (6) If a person to whom a notice is sent under subsection (5) states that a change is required, the Registrar of Electors must amend the roll in accordance with the particulars supplied.
 (7) If an amendment to the roll is necessary under subsection (6) and the amendment does not appear on the main or supplementary roll printed for any election, the person is, if otherwise qualified, entitled to vote at the election under his or her former name as it appears on the roll.